Structure¶

 The first step in reproducing someone else’s analysis is to reproduce the computational environment it was run in.
 You need the same tools, the same libraries, and the same versions to make everything play nicely together.

 By listing all of your requirements in the repository you can easily track the packages needed to recreate the analysis.
+We recommend the use of uv to manage the requirements in your project, but you are open to choose other tools such as poetry, Python's built in venv, or conda.

 Files¶